 - Fill out the new page with the template you selected.
-This includes custom entry fields with things such as company name, address, phone number, email, logo, payment terms, and official payee name for receiving payments.
+This includes custom entry fields with things like company name, address, phone number, email, logo, payment terms, and official payee name for receiving payments.

-2. How to create an invoice in Microsoft Word
+3. How to create an invoice in Microsoft Word.

 There are a variety of easy, professional-looking templates in Word.
-Creating invoices this way can work well, especially if this is the software you are most familiar with.
-However, it can also be a bit cumbersome.
+Creating invoices this way can work well, especially if you are most familiar with the software.
+However, it can be also a bit cumbersome.
 This is especially true when it comes to getting paid.
-Printing and sending paper invoices via post can have a long turnaround time.
+Printing and sending paper invoices via snail mail can have a long turnaround time.

-And even if you’re sending a Word file via email, you have to work out the best method for customers to pay you.
-Usually this involves using a third-party system (such as an online payment app) or having them send a physical cheque.
-But if you’d still prefer to create invoices in Word, here’s how to do it:
+And even if you’re sending a Word file via email, you have to figure out the best method for customers to pay you.
+Usually this involves using a third-party system (like an online payments app) or having them send along a physical check.
+But if you still prefer to create invoices in Word, here’s how you do it:

-- Set a professional header that contains the contact information of your business: company name, mailing address, phone number, email, and business logo.
+Set a professional header that contains your business’s contact information: business name, mailing address, phone number, email, and business logo.

-- Break down products or services into item descriptions, along with charges associated with each.
-Calculate the total, including any applicable sales tax, delivery fees, etc. It’s helpful to put the total in bold font so that it clearly stands out.
+Break down products or services into line item descriptions, along with charges associated with each.
+Calculate the total, including any applicable sales tax, delivery fees, etc. It’s helpful to put the grand total in bold font so that it clearly stands out.
 Then, download your invoice.

-3. How to create an invoice in Microsoft Excel
+4. How to create an invoice in Microsoft Excel.

 Excel offers a variety of clean, easy-to-use invoice templates, depending on your needs.
 However, you may run into the same logistical challenges as sending invoices via Word.

-- Fill out the custom entry fields with information such as company name, address, phone number, email, logo, customer ID (if applicable), payment terms, and official payee name for receiving payments.
+Fill out the custom entry fields with things like company name, address, phone number, email, logo, customer ID (if applicable), payment terms, and official payee name for receiving payments.

-4. How to create an invoice online with Square Invoices
+5. How to create an invoice online with Square Invoices.

 Square Invoices has professional, ready-to-go invoice templates that you can use to stay organised and save time.
 All the invoices are organised in one place (your Square Dashboard), so it’s easy to keep track of what’s been paid and what’s outstanding.
-Square’s online invoices are customisable, which means you can apply discounts (without having to do the calculations at your end) and add a custom tip field (in case customers are inclined to leave you a little bonus).
+Square’s online invoices are customisable, which means you can do things like apply discounts (without having to do the math on your end) and add a custom tip field (in case customers are inclined to leave you a little bonus).
 You can even enable invoice scheduling or recurring payments to give yourself greater flexibility when it comes to sending invoices.

-Square Invoices has clear pricing — it’s only 2.5% + VAT per paid invoice.
-And invoices are easy to send — you can send them directly from your mobile device or your Square Dashboard.
+Square Invoices has clear pricing — it’s only 2.5 percent per paid invoice.
+And invoices are easy to send — you can shoot them out directly from your mobile device or your Square Dashboard.

 Creating a Square invoice on desktop